htrajan/ht-drawsteel/Draw Steel Rules (original).md

 - **Target:** Self or 1 creature
 - **Trigger:** The target is force moved.

 **Effect:** You can select a new target of the same size or smaller within distance to be force moved instead.
 Additionally, you can increase the forced move distance by a number of squares equal to your Might score.
-You can use your [[Primordial Strength]] benefit to make this [[Forced Movement|forced movement]] vertical.
+You can use your Primordial Strength benefit to make this [[Forced Movement|forced movement]] vertical.

-**Spend 1 [[Rage]]:** You can increase the forced move distance by a number of squares equal to twice your Might score instead.
+**Spend 1 Rage:** You can increase the forced move distance by a number of squares equal to twice your Might score instead.

 ##### UNCANNY DODGE